 The Village of Stamfordham lies on the southern hillside sloping down to the little river Pont, with a church at the west end.
 The Church of St.Mary was largely rebuilt in 1848 when an Anglian cross shaft was found, indicating that there had been a church on the site at an early date, probably thirteenth century.
 The name of Stamfordham is Old English, meaning "the homestead by the Stoney Ford".

 The houses stand round a large village green, towards the western end of which stands the Market Cross, built in 1735 by Sir Edward Swinburne of Capheaton.
-There are two pubs, The Bay Horse and The Swinburne Arms.
+There is one pub, The Swinburne Arms.

 There is also an excellent village school which can be visited via our "links" page.